ThZobel/MetaFold/README.md

 **MetaFold** is a program for creating folder structures and metadata files (e.g., .json) based on templates.

-*Note: This project is currently under development (Work in Progress).*
+*Note: This project is currently under development (Work in Progress).
+Some function might not work yet*

 ---